hysk13/MemeIO/README.md

 hysk13 - @hysk13 (I recommend not contacting trust)
 Project Link: https://github.com/hysk13/MemeIO

 Aaaaand that's it!
-I'll see y'all on my next project's README :D
+I'll see y'all on my next project's README :D\
+P.S. the "uploads/" folder is where Django will store the uploaded image files.
+Nothing's in it because I flushed the database at the end.